The Best Cats for Allergies – 6 Non-Shedding Cat Breeds

 Known for a calm, shy demeanor, the Russian Blue cat is loving, intelligent, and playful, making them a great family pet.
 This beautiful cat requires minimal grooming.

 The Sphynx is famously known for its lack of shedding.
 They are nearly hairless and require frequent bathing to remove body oils.
 The Sphynx’s lack of hair makes them a great candidate for people with cat allergies.
-Despite their somewhat severe look, they are known as sociable and loving cats.
+Despite their somewhat severe look, they are known as sociable and loving cats, but there are problems as well.
+Here is a quick guide of 6 most common health problems with sphynx cats.

-This vocal cat breed is intelligent and a people lover.
+This vocal siamese cats breed is intelligent and a people lover.
 They will likely follow you around your home as they are curious about everything going on around them.
 Their short, fine coat makes them a good candidate for people with allergies, and their temperament is best suited for an all adult household.
+Read more to find out about the different types of Siamese cats.

 The Bombay cat has the appearance of a small black panther and is considered dog-like due to their extreme playfulness and willingness to be leash trained.
 Their short, black coat sheds minimally and gives them a sleek look.